reeset/dplaportal/README.md

 Want to run it -- just download the files, and set your api_key and location to limit by in the lib/constants.php file (sample of this file is in the lib/constants.php.pattern file)

+Please note -- this isn't an active project.
+It's just a proof of concept.